Carr’s are best known for their Table Water biscuits. Their factory in Carlisle is the oldest continually-operating biscuit factory in the world.

-Jonathan Dodgson Carr (1806 – 1884) was the son of a Quaker grocer from Kendal in the North West of England.
-Carr served an apprenticeship to a baker.
-Carr commenced business as a miller and baker on Castle Street, Carlisle, from 1831.
+Jonathan Dodgson Carr (1806 – 1884) was the son of a grocer from Kendal in the North West of England.
+Carr served an apprenticeship to a baker, and then commenced business as a miller and baker on Castle Street, Carlisle, from 1831.

-Carr began to sell biscuits in tins in order to preserve their freshness.
-He was the first person to use steam-powered machinery to manufacture biscuits.
+Carr began to sell biscuits in tins in order to preserve product freshness.
+He became the first person to use steam-powered machinery to manufacture biscuits.

-Carr was a gentle, kind and modest man.
-An enlightened employer, by 1841 Carr had established a library for his workforce.
+A committed Quaker, Carr was a gentle, kind and modest man.
+An enlightened employer, he had established a library for his workforce by 1841.

-With assistance from Philip Henry Howard (1801 – 1883), the Member of Parliament for Carlisle, Carr was appointed biscuit maker to Queen Victoria.
+With assistance from Philip Henry Howard (1801 – 1883), the Member of Parliament for Carlisle, Carr was appointed biscuit maker to Queen Victoria in 1841.
 He was at this point the sole manufacturer of machine-made biscuits in the United Kingdom.
 At this stage only four varieties of biscuit were produced.

-The Royal Warrant was to prove a boon to sales, and 400 tons of biscuits were produced in 1846, and a staff of 90 was employed.
+The Royal Warrant was to prove a boon to sales, and 400 tons of biscuits were produced in 1846, with a staff of 90.

 Theodore Carr was a hands-on employer.
 In 1890 he had developed the Table Water biscuit, which soon became the company’s signature product.
 It was a variant of the Captain’s Thin, a Victorian staple which was itself derived from the ship biscuit.
-The Table Water biscuit was thinner and crisper than any biscuit before it, and was particularly suited to cheese.
+The Table Water biscuit was thinner and crisper than any biscuit before it, and paired particularly well with cheese.

-Carr realised that the company was heavily indebted due to the unprofitable flour milling division.
-The flour milling division was divested as Carr’s Flour Mills in 1908.
+The unprofitable flour milling division was divested as Carr’s Flour Mills in 1908.

 Theodore Carr died in 1931, and he was succeeded by his brother, Harold Carr (1880 – 1937).